milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

-Legal
-Terms of Service
-Community Guidelines
-Off-Service Conduct Policy
-Harassment
-Sexual Content
-Music
-FAQ
-Privacy Notice
-Privacy Choices
-California Privacy Disclosure
-DMCA Guidelines
-Trademark Policy
-Trademark Guidelines
-Terms of Sale
-Developer Agreement
-Affiliate Program Agreement
-Supplemental Fees Statement
-Ad Choices
-Channel Points Acceptable Use Policy
-Bits Acceptable Use Policy
-Cookie Notice
-Photosensitive Seizure Warning
-Predictions Terms and Conditions
-Modern Day Slavery Statement
-Events Code Of Conduct
-Accessibility Statement
-Transparency Report
-Advertising
-Blog
-Brand
-Developers
-Security
-Help
-Jobs
-Languages
-Last modified on 12/16/2021
+Preferred Language
+twitch.tv  ↗
 Community Guidelines

 At Twitch, our mission is to provide the best shared social video experience created by our growing community where creators and communities can interact safely.
 To achieve this goal, we ask that all users participate in such a way that promotes a friendly, positive experience for our global community.

 In addition to our Terms of Service, we provide the following guidelines for our community.
 These guidelines fall under a common sense philosophy and apply to all user generated content and activity on our services.
 This is considered a living document that we regularly update based on the evolution of the Twitch community and service.
 Additional guidelines or specific exceptions may be applicable for certain services or properties under the Twitch Service.

 To protect the integrity of our community, as the provider of the service, we at Twitch reserve the right to suspend any account at any time for any conduct that we determine to be inappropriate or harmful.
 Such actions may include: removal of content, a strike on the account, and/or suspension of account(s).
 Please refer to this page for more detail: About Suspensions.

 Breaking the Law

 You must respect all applicable local, national, and international laws while using our services.
 Any content or activity featuring, encouraging, offering, or soliciting illegal activity is prohibited.
 This includes committing or aiding in the malicious destruction, defacement, or theft of public or another person’s private property without permission on stream.

 Suspension Evasion